FAQ’s

 Finance Questions

 In Scotland, care home fees are assessed based on an individual’s income and assets.
 The Scottish Government has a system in place for assessing an individual’s ability to pay for their care home fees, which is based on the principle of “fair and affordable contributions.”
+Prospective residents are required to show proof of funds covering a minimum of two years’ care fees.

 The assessment process takes into account an individual’s income, savings, and capital assets, such as property and investments.
 The amount of contribution that is expected to be made towards the care home fees is calculated based on these factors.